|Haplogroup R migrations out of the Upper Nile|

 It is evident that from the beginning there was great genetic diversity among human populations living in Africa, especially among peoples living along the Nile.

 The diversity was found even among closely related people, such as the black and red Nubians.
 They appear on many ancient paintings, such as this detail found on an ancient Egyptian monument.
-The red and black Nubians represent a kinship moeity.
+The red and black Nubians represent a kinship moiety. that is they consituted one people divided into two ritual groups.
+Each group maintained its own shrines, though both groups served the same king and worshiped the same High God.

 |Detail from drawing by Ippolito Rosellini (The Franco-Tuscan Expedition of 1828)|

-Y-DNA R1b is found widely in Africa, Southern Europe, France, and the British Isles.
-This dispersion took place over thousands of years beginning before 70,000 years ago.
+The majority of biblical populations are in Y-DNA Haplogroup R1 which is found widely in Africa, the Midle East, Pakistan, the Levant, Southern Europe, France, and the British Isles.
+The dispersion of R1 peoples took place over thousands of years, beginning before 70,000 years ago.

-The Abru were already widely dispersed in the 14th-13th centuries B.C.
-Their spread was driven by their unique marriage and ascendancy pattern by which sons were sent away to established their own territories.
+The Abrutu are named in ancient Akkadian texts The word refers to a caste of priests who were already widely dispersed in the 14th-13th centuries B.C.
+Their spread was driven by their marriage and ascendancy pattern by which sons were sent away to establish their own territories.

 Anthropological study of the Hebrew suggests that this is the oldest term for this select order of ruler-priests.
 The term"Israelite" comes later.
 It appears on the Merneptah Stele, dated to c.
 1219 B.C.
 This stele set up by Pharaoh Merneptah is the earliest extra biblical record of a people group called Israel.